-As with medicanes, polar lows develop in strongly convecting air masses when cold air moves out over relatively warm water.
+As with some medicanes, polar lows develop in strongly convecting air masses when cold air moves out over relatively warm water.
 The adjective “relatively” is crucial here; with polar lows the sea surface temperature is often only marginally above the freezing point of saltwater.
 Figure 12 shows the distribution of sea surface temperature on February 25th, with the uniform dark blue areas denoting regions of sea ice cover.
 The polar low shown in Figure 11 develops when deep cold air moves southward over open water, as shown in Figure 13.

 In this case, it is not clear whether one can describe what happens in the upper troposphere (top row of Figure 13) as a Rossby wave breaking event.
 Instead, what we see is a complex rearrangement of the tropospheric winter polar vortex, as a ridge building over North America breaks and forms an anticyclone over the North Pole.
 This complex rearrangement results in the formation of a deep cutoff low just south of Svalbard by the 26th, which then moves southward over Norway by the 27th.
 The polar low is barely visible in the 950 hPa height field on the 25th (middle row of Figure 13), but intensifies rapidly as it moves over progressively warmer water, reaching maturity before landfall on the 27th.